M0LTE/pi-transceiver/software/system/README - Old.md

 ```
 2. Reboot by issuing the command `sudo reboot`
 3. Connect back up to the Pi using SSH once it has rebooted

-*** THIS GOES WRONG HERE FOR ME ***
-The end of the install does a test to "Run dotnet -- info" and it returns "No such file or directory"

 ### Enable I2C